NIcolasp14/GML/README.md

 # Stanford_Graph_ML_CS224W
+---
 By Jure Leskovec
 https://web.stanford.edu/class/cs224w/
 https://www.youtube.com/playlist?list=PLoROMvodv4rPLKxIpqhjhPgdQy7imNkDn
 https://web.stanford.edu/class/cs224w/info.html

-''Complex domains have a rich relational structure, which can be represented as a relational graph By explicitly modeling relationships we achieve better performance!''
+''Complex domains have a rich relational structure, which can be represented as a relational graph.
+By explicitly modeling relationships we achieve better performance!
+Not everything can be represented as a sequence or a grid''

 ## Additional Readings
 Graph Representation Learning Book by Will Hamilton